sliem/barrett/README.rst

 barrett
 =======

-barrett is a software package meant to replace getplots in the [SuperBayeS](http://superbayes.org/) package.
+barrett is a software package meant to replace getplots in the SuperBayeS package or other MultiNest applicationsj.
 Main differential feature is out-of-core processing so the code can handle very large datasets.

 Specific technologies: HDF5, and Python (h5py, numpy, matplotlib).